NeedleDigital/platform-qgis-plugin/README.md

 1. Open QGIS
 2. Navigate to `Plugins` → `Manage and Install Plugins...`
-3. Enable "Needle Digital Mining Data Importer"
+3. Enable "ND Data Importer"
 4. The plugin icon will appear in your toolbar

 ### 3. First Login